2i2c-org/team-compass/get-started.md

 2i2c has a number of cloud accounts that it uses to create and operate its infrastructure.
 You should have access to the cloud accounts for any projects that you expect to work on.
 This includes Google Cloud, Microsoft Azure, and Amazon Web Services.
 The specific project might depend on what you’re working on, so check with the team to make sure you have the right access.

-## Team practices and information

-Check out [the team practices page](practices.md) to get an idea for how the 2i2c team collaborates and communicates.

 ## What projects is 2i2c working on?

-Check out the [projects page](projects.md) for more information about the projects that 2i2c is working on.
+Check out the [projects page](reference/projects.md) for more information about the projects that 2i2c is working on.